-In setting up the defined contribution health plan, you'll give employees a set monthly amount to spend on their own health insurance policy.
+In setting up the HRA, you'll give employees a set monthly amount to spend on their own health insurance policy.
 Employees can purchase a policy in a state health insurance exchange, or through the private market via a broker, online, etc.

 Then, employees can use their employer-funded allowance to be reimbursed for qualified health insurance premiums, up to the amount in their balance.
 To stay compliant, the plan must be formally administered to meet certain requirements of the IRS, HIPAA, ERISA, and ACA.

-Once you have set up your defined contribution plan, there are five easy steps to successfully implement the program.
+Once you have set up your HRA, there are five easy steps to successfully implement the program.